 What do we need from you?

-The pilot of GP-STH is free but to gain benefit we need you to turn up to as many sessions as you can.
+The sessions are sponsored by your employer, and will help support the free service at Idle Valley for people with mental health challenges.
+But to gain the most benefit we need you to turn up to as many sessions as you can.

 We need feedback from you.
 We use an anonymous feedback format that has been validated and used nationally.
 Personal feedback from you is also valuable.